Frequently Asked Questions

 How is Marriage and Family Therapy different from other mental health services?

-MFT’s are recognized in Tennessee as foundational mental health resources for the community, along with social work, psychiatric care, psychologists and psychiatric nursing.
+MFT’s are recognized as foundational mental health resources for the community, along with social work, psychiatric care, psychologists and psychiatric nursing.
 MFT’s are not able to prescribe medication or offer medical advice, unless they have additional certifications to provide psychopharmacology.

 For more information about the MFT field, you can visit the American Association of Marriage and Family Therapy website.